 The Legion of Decency was a Catholic organization founded in the 1930’s, and active in the 50’s and 60’s.
 They would determine what entertainment, specifically movies, was “decent” for Catholics to partake in.
 My Mother, who attended Catholic school in San Francisco as a kid, was telling me about it one evening.
 It was apparently a sin to attend any of these movies.
 Of course, I know what movies I would have made a beeline to go see.

 A band name was born.

 This Legion of Decency is a band out of California’s Inland Empire.
 Born in the Eastern shadow of Los Angeles and that “magical” land of Hollywood, The Legion of Decency has grown with shady moss and all.
 I hope you enjoy the music and join in our pursuits.

-Michael has played with Kevin and Allyson Seconds in a project called Go National, created fantastical fantastic with Gabe who played bass in Cake, and listened in awe as Dusty Watson, currently of The Sonics, played drums on some tracks.
+Michael played with Kevin and Allyson Seconds in a project called Go National, created fantastical fantastic with Gabe who played bass in Cake, and listened in awe as Dusty Watson, currently of The Sonics, played drums on some tracks.
 Michael at one point signed a deal with John of the Dust Brothers.
 With John, Michael helped on records with Tenacious D, Beck, and Medeski, Martin and Wood.
 He embarrassed himself often with his fan status.
 Michael was also a recording engineer/manager at the legendary Enharmonik (Hangar) Studios in Sacramento.
 Engineering records for Brotha Lynch Hung, Jackpot, Forever Goldrush and many others.

 Now, he is recording in the Old House Loft and peacefully loving it.